 If you have several days in Iceland and want to cover more, it is best to take a multiday trip to be able to cover more of its amazing scenery.

 Especially if you want to see the the whole South Coast of Iceland !
-Consider this 3 day Trip that covers Seljalandsfoss, Skogafoss, black sand beach, Jokulsarlon and the Magnificent Cristal Ice Cave
+Consider this 5 day Trip that covers Seljalandsfoss, Skogafoss, black sand beach, Jokulsarlon and an Ice Cave as well as the Golden Circle and the Snaefellsnes peninsula

 Complete Iceland Winter Tour Packages